CompEvol/beast2-site/_posts/2022-06-01-yule-skyline-tree-prior.md

 Group count represents the number of groups used, which determines the dimension of the groupSizes parameter.
 If less than zero (default) 10 groups will be used, unless group sizes are larger than 30 (then group count = number of taxa/30) or less than 6 (then group count = number of taxa/6.

-It can happen that because of the tendency to have fewer coalescent events near the root of the tree per unit of time that the last group stretches over a relatively large amount of time.
+It can happen that because of the tendency to have fewer speciation events near the root of the tree per unit of time that the last group stretches over a relatively large amount of time.
 If group sizes are not estimated (the default behaviour) and group sizes are large this can lead to an unrealistic long episode of constant birth rate near the root of the tree.
 A solution to this problem is to use many small group sizes and link means.

 ## Group Sizes

-The group sizes parameter that determines the number of coalescent events per group.
+The group sizes parameter that determines the number of speciation events per group.
 If not estimated (estimate=false on this parameter), fixed group sizes will be used, otherwise they will be estimated.

 ### Estimate group sizes?

 In general, estimating group sizes is less efficient, since more parameters need to be used.
-On the other hand, it can be argued that assuming constant birth rates for a constant number of coalescent events is not biologically plausible.
+On the other hand, it can be argued that assuming constant birth rates for a constant number of speciation events is not biologically plausible.
 However, by increasing the number of groups, the intervals at which birth rate is constant can be reduced so that the flexibility of estimated group sizes can be emulated while keeping group sizes constant but small (perhaps around 6).

 When estimating group sizes it becomes necessary to interpret the trace file with some more care since ESSs displayed in Tracer may seem low while things are mixing fine.
 For example, consider the scenario where the data is produced by two groups of size G1 and G2 and constant (but substantially different) birth rates R1 and R2 between the groups.
 If we analyse this with 3 groups, we can capture this situation by using the first group size being G1 and the other two add up to G2.
 Alternatively, we can have the first two group sizes add up to G1, and G2 for the last group size.
 During the MCMC, it can happen on occasion that the state switches between these two states.
 This happens only occasionally, leading to low ESS values for group sizes as well as the birth rates, while there is no reason to be concerned about the analysis.